SpeedyVelcro/sc-88-pro-reabank/README.md

 If you are unfamiliar with the terminology used in the bank names, I would recommend consulting the SC-88 Pro Owner's Manual.
-But the short version is that "Capital Instruments" are the basic 128 "General MIDI" instruments, and the "Variation" banks contain all the extra instruments defined by the Roland GS standard.
+But the short version is that "Capital Instruments" are the basic 128 "General MIDI" instruments, and the "Variation" banks contain the supported instruments from the extended "GS" standard.

 Maps such as the "SC-88 Map" and "SC-55 Map" send the Bank LSB to override the setting of the map buttons on the front of your device.